 All digital I/O lines are pulled high to USB +5 V with a 47 k Ω resistor by default.
-You can change the pull-up/down configuration using the internal jumper labeled DIO.
-You must remove the device housing to access the jumper on the circuit board.
+You can change the pull-up/down configuration using internal jumpers.
+You must remove the device housing to access the jumpers on the circuit board.